 Staying Ahead of the Styling Curve

-Tweaks for 2018 run across all trim levels, including a new grille and headlamps that are reminiscent of the recently updated Super Duty models.
-The twin grille bars on the 2018 F-150 Lariat trims that are equipped with the Sport package will now be body-colored, while all models get new taillights and a more sculpted tailgate with a smart-looking F-150 logo stamped into it.
-The King Ranch, Platinum, and Limited trims are enhanced with a new horizontal appliqué on the tailgate to set them apart from lower models in the lineup, and no less than six all-new wheel designs (ranging in size from 17 to 22 inches) will be available.
+Tweaks for 2018 ran across all trim levels, including a new grille and headlamps that are reminiscent of the Super Duty models from the same time.
+The twin grille bars on the 2018 F-150 Lariat trims that are equipped with the Sport package can be found in body-colored, while all models have a more sculpted tailgate than predecessors, with a smart-looking F-150 logo stamped into it.
+The King Ranch, Platinum, and Limited trims have a horizontal appliqué on the tailgate to set them apart from lower models in the lineup, and no less than six all-new wheel designs (ranging in size from 17 to 22 inches) are out there.